Abbott Laboratories: 2001–2010

-Further developments
+2013–present

+Effective January 1, 2013, the company completed the corporate spin-off of AbbVie.
+Abbott Nutrition, whose products include Similac, Pedialyte, Glucerna, and Ensure, also retained the Abbott name.
+In preparation for the reorganization, Abbott cut 550 staff members.

-On 16 May 2014, it was announced that Abbott would acquire the holding company Kalo Pharma Internacional S.L. for $2.9 billion in order to secure the 73% it held of Chilean pharmaceutical company, CFR Pharmaceuticals, which the company said would more than double its branded generic drug portfolio.
+In May 2014, it was announced that Abbott would acquire the holding company Kalo Pharma Internacional S.L. for $2.9 billion in order to secure the 73% it held of Chilean pharmaceutical company, CFR Pharmaceuticals, which the company said would more than double its branded generic drug portfolio.

 In December 2014, the company acquired Russian pharmaceutical manufacturer Veropharm (Voronezh) in a deal worth $410 million, which included three manufacturing facilities.
 Abbott, which already employed 1,400 people in Russia, said it planned to set up a manufacturing presence in the country when the deal closed.

-In September 2015, the company announced it had completed its acquisition of Tendyne Holdings, Inc., a private medical device company focused on developing minimally invasive mitral valve replacement therapies.
-Tendyne was acquired for a total transaction value of $250 million.
-In January 2020, the Tendyne Mitral Valve became the world's first commercially available solution for Mitral Valve Replacement Technology.
-Abbott obtained CE Mark for the device which now makes it possible to implant it in Europe outside of a clinical setting.
-The US clinical study for federal approval is still ongoing.
+In September 2015, the company acquired Tendyne Holdings, a private medical device company focused on developing minimally invasive mitral valve replacement therapies, for $250 million.

-In February 2016, the company announced it would acquire Alere for $5.8 billion.
-In January 2017, Abbott announced it would acquire St. Jude Medical for $25 billion (each share receiving $46.75 in cash & 0.8708 shares of Abbott common stock, equating to an approximate value of $85).
-On 3 October 2017, the company closed the Alere acquisition making the surviving entity the market leader player in the $7 billion point-of-care diagnostic space within the broader $50 billion in-vitro diagnostics market with this takeover.
-With the acquisition of Alere, the company also obtained the subsidiary Arriva Medical, which is the largest mail-order diabetic supplier.
-Arriva Medical announced business closure after Abbott acquisition effective 31 December 2017.